Expo

 Create or update metro.config.js

-You can create a custom entry point to ensure proper shimming of global modules before the Expo Router entry point.
-Alternatively you can import the shim at _layout.tsx
+Alternatively, you can create a custom entry point to handle the shimming.
+This will ensure that the shim occurs before the Expo Router entry point.

 .